 Fresh broad beans are easy to cook and truly delicious.
 Gently cooked, tender beans have a wonderful “beany” flavor that melts like butter in the mouth.
 Dried beans generally soaked in water to turn them soft and to remove any bitter anti-nutritional compounds.

 Photo courtesy: wordridden

-Usually; whole broad beans employed in cooking.
-You may also remove the husk (thin coat around the bean) to pop out bright green cotyledons inside, which are then used in cooking.
+Normally, whole broad beans are employed in cooking.
+You may also remove the husk (thin coat around the bean) to pop out bright green cotyledons (kernels) inside, which are then used in the cooking.

 Here are some serving tips:

 Broad beans are one of the versatile vegetables.
 They make delicious recipes in stews, soups, and stir-fries along with spices, herbs, rice, semolina, peas, carrot, onion, tomato, lamb, poultry, and seafood.